Alien501/CoalWorks-Web/client/README.md

 **Overview:**

-The Web App component of CoalWorks provides a robust interface for supervisors and administrators to monitor and manage mining operations.
+The Web Dashboard of CoalWorks provides a robust interface for supervisors and administrators to monitor and manage mining operations.
 It integrates various functionalities such as shift management, task tracking, safety monitoring, and real-time alerts.
 The web application is designed to be user-friendly, responsive, and capable of handling complex workflows involved in coal mining operations.

 ### Technology Stack